apache/mina-site/source/mailing-lists.md

 * You may have find a bug in MINA, but it's way more likely that your code is buggy.
 * Don't be afraid to post, even if you think your english suck.
 Most of us are not english native speakers, anyways ...

+Each subprojects use the same mailing list, so please remember to tag your post with the sub-project name, like:

+"Question about XXX [mina-sshd]" for *SSHd* related mail or "Question about YYY [mina]" for the *MINA* framework related mail.

 Thanks for listening !

 # Users mailing list